ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

-# Exposing ONLYOFFICE DocSpace via Gateway API
+# Exposing ONLYOFFICE Apps via Gateway API

-As an alternative to the classic [Ingress](../README.md#12-expose-onlyoffice-docspace-via-ingress), ONLYOFFICE DocSpace can be exposed via the [Gateway API](https://gateway-api.sigs.k8s.io/) by setting the `gateway.enabled` parameter to `true`.
+As an alternative to the classic [Ingress](../README.md#12-expose-onlyoffice-apps-via-ingress), ONLYOFFICE Apps can be exposed via the [Gateway API](https://gateway-api.sigs.k8s.io/) by setting the `gateway.enabled` parameter to `true`.
 All Gateway API settings live under the `gateway.*` block.

 ## Prerequisites

 Before you begin, install the Gateway API CRDs and a controller.
 For [NGINX Gateway Fabric](https://docs.nginx.com/nginx-gateway-fabric/) (GatewayClass `nginx`), follow its official [installation guide](https://docs.nginx.com/nginx-gateway-fabric/install/helm/).
 If you want a different Gateway API implementation, install it according to its own docs and set the `gateway.gatewayClassName` parameter accordingly.

-## Expose ONLYOFFICE DocSpace via HTTP
+## Expose ONLYOFFICE Apps via HTTP

-To expose ONLYOFFICE DocSpace via the Gateway API over HTTP, set the `gateway.enabled` and the `gateway.host` parameters:
+To expose ONLYOFFICE Apps via the Gateway API over HTTP, set the `gateway.enabled` and the `gateway.host` parameters:

 ```bash
 $ helm install [RELEASE_NAME] onlyoffice/docspace --set gateway.enabled=true --set gateway.host=docspace.example.com